 By: Riley Gray, age 15 and Granddaughter of Douglas Corkum.

 Arrangements have been entrusted to the compassionate care of the J. Wilson Allen Funeral Home, Hwy 215, Summerville, ph-1-902-633-2431 or please visit our website at www.allenfh.ca to sign the guest book or send private condolences.

-To send flowers to the family of Ralph "Doug" Corkum, please visit Tribute Store
+To plant a tree in memory of Ralph "Doug" Corkum, please visit Tribute Store

 There are no events scheduled.
 You can still show your support by planting a tree in memory of Ralph "Doug" Corkum.